This course allows you to study subjects in history and a European language which relate to each other significantly.

 The Later Years

-Dr Alexandra Gajda is also a Fellow and Tutor in History at Jesus.
-She teaches sixteenth- and seventeenth-century British and European history.
-Her research interests lie in the political, religious and intellectual history of early modern Britain and Europe.
-She is currently writing a book about the evolution of the parliaments of the British Isles during Reformation.
+Dr Alexandra Gajda is a Fellow and Tutor in History at Jesus.
+She has published on the political, religious and intellectual history of early modern Britain and Europe.
+She is currently writing a book about the evolution of the parliaments of the British Isles during the Reformation and other projects on early modern historiography.
+Alexandra teaches sixteenth- and seventeenth- century British and European history, with specialisms in Tudor politics and religion, and literature and politics in the early modern period.

 Professor Katrin Kohl is a Fellow and Tutor in German.
 She teaches German literature from 1750.
 Her research focuses on poetry and poetics, and on the theory and practice of metaphor.
 Currently she is on research leave, leading an interdisciplinary research project on Creative Multilingualism for the Faculty of Medieval and Modern Languages.

 Dr Elena Lombardi, a Fellow of Balliol College, is a Lecturer in Italian for Jesus College.
-She teaches on Dante, early Italian poetry, and Medieval Studies.
+Her teaching interests focus on Dante, early Italian poetry, and Medieval Studies.

 Dr Daniela Omlor, Fellow in Spanish at Lincoln College, also looks after Jesus students.
 Her research focuses on contemporary Spanish literature, with a particular emphasis on memory, trauma and exile.
 Her first book examined the role of memory and self-representation in the works of Jorge Semprún.
 Currently, she is exploring the interaction between memory and fiction in recent novels by Javier Cercas, Javier Marías and Antonio Muñoz Molina and others, in order to investigate how the recovery of historical memory in Spanish novels increasingly extends beyond the Spanish Civil War.